Earn Free International Flights in 6 Months Using Everyday Purchases

 Why Timing Matters

-Airlines love to fill seats early, and they often release bonus offers that expire in a few months.
-If you start collecting points now, you’ll have a solid pool by the time those deals pop up.
-Six months is enough time to build a decent balance without changing your lifestyle.
+Airlines love to fill seats early, and they often roll out bonus offers that disappear after a few months.
+If you start collecting points now, you’ll have a decent stash ready when those deals pop up.
+Six months is a sweet spot: long enough to build a meaningful balance without overhauling your lifestyle, short enough to keep the momentum alive.

 Choose the Right Card – The Foundation